 No-consent study raises concern over patient rights

-The federal government is undertaking an ambitious $50 million, five-year research project that will employ a controversial arrangement that avoids the traditional informed consent process, and the whole idea is making some health care providers nervous.
-Supporters of the study say the approach is necessary and carefully structured to protect patient rights, but detractors say it is just wrong to test medical treatment on people without their knowledge.
+Health care providers are watching cautiously as the federal government undertakes an ambitious $50 million, five-year research project that will employ a controversial arrangement that avoids the traditional informed consent process.
+Supporters of the study say the approach is necessary and carefully structured to protect patient rights, but detractors say it goes against hard-fought protections against conducting medical treatment on people without their knowledge.

-Myron Weisfeldt, MD, chair of the Department of Medicine at the Johns Hopkins University School of Medicine in Baltimore, who is overseeing the project, says he believes in informed consent as strongly as any other health professional, but he explains that this research could not be done if the researchers first had to obtain consent.
+Myron Weisfeldt, MD, chair of the department of medicine at the Johns Hopkins University School of Medicine in Baltimore, who is overseeing the project, says he believes in informed consent as strongly as any other health professional, but explains that this research could not be done if the researchers first had to obtain consent.
 And, he explains, the research is not being done without consent of any kind.
-It is important, he says, to understand that the researchers must first obtain approval from the community and from the local health care provider's institutional review board (IRB).
+It is important, he says, to understand that the researchers first must obtain approval from the community and from the local health care provider's institutional review board (IRB).

-There is good reason for risk managers to be concerned if such a project is proposed at their facilities, says Fay Rozovsky, JD, MPH, DFSHRM, president of the Rozovsky Group, a risk management firm in Bloomfield, CT, and former president of the American Society for Healthcare Risk Management in Chicago.
-She says the protections for patient rights built into the study are ineffective.
+There is good reason for concern with such projects, says Fay Rozovsky, JD, MPH, DFSHRM, president of the Rozovsky Group, a risk management firm in Bloomfield, CT.
+She says the protections for patient rights built into the proposed trauma treatment studies are ineffective.

 Consent difficult to obtain